 This is a Gothic suspense/thriller that remains true to the vampire mythology while exploring fresh storylines and plot twists guaranteed to keep readers enthralled throughout.
 For vampire genre enthusiasts and romantic horror fans alike, The Dead at Heart by Suzanne Leist is one you won’t want to miss.

-One of the recent reviews for A slice of Lemon short stories
+One of the recent reviews for Apprenticed to My Mother

 One of the recent reviews for the book